maven2306/calculate-duplex-metrics/README.md

 > argument parsing and validation.
 Computation is orchestrated in
 > `calculate.R` and delegated to `R/calc_duplex_metrics.R`, which sources
 > metric logic from `R/efficiency_nanoseq_functions.R`.
 >
+> Metric selection is resolved before computation.
+> Only the requested individual metrics and/or metric groups are computed
+>
 > GC metrics are computed when a reference FASTA is provided; otherwise
 > they are either set to `NA` (when GC is skipped) or the program errors